Walkthrough: Creating a New Team Project

 On the Team Project Created page, click Close.

-Because the check box for Launch the process guidance for more information about running the team project is the default selection, the wizard opens the overview page for the process guidance for MSF for Agile Software Development.
+Because the check box for Launch the process guidance for more information about running the team project was selected by default, the wizard opens the overview page for the process guidance for MSF Agile for Software Development.

 The AdventureWorks team project displays in Team Explorer.
 Take a moment to explore the team project hierarchy by expanding the nodes.
 There are several top-level nodes:

-Work Items This node enables you to add work items and to create and view queries against the work item database.
+Work Items This node provides access to add work items and to create and view queries against the work item database.

 Documents This node provides access to documents such as the process guidance, functional specifications, and risk assessments that are stored on the project portal.

-Reports This node provides access to reports that contain metrics for the team project.
+Reports This node provides access to reports containing metrics for the team project.